Evil Eye Meaning The History of the Evil Eye, an Ancient Symbol of Protection

 At almost every stage of human history, man has looked for the assistance of magic objects called talismans to defy evil forces.
 So what does the evil eye mean?
 Meaning of the Curse & what does the evil eye mean?

 The idea expressed by the term causes many different cultures to pursue protective measures against it.
 The concept and its significance vary widely among different cultures, primarily in West Asia.
 The idea appears several times in translations of the Old Testament.
 It was a widely extended belief among the many Mediterranean and Asian tribes and cultures.
-Charms and decorations with eye-like symbols known as nazars, which are used to repel the evil eye are a common sight across Greece, Turkey, Egypt, Iran, Iraq, Lebanon, Morocco, Southern Italy (Naples), the Levant, and Afghanistan, and have become a popular choice of souvenir with tourists.
-Often times you will find women wearing an or other jewelry with the protection symbol as the primary focal point.
+Charms and decorations with eye-like symbols known as nazars, which are used to repel the evil eye are a common sight across Greece, Turkey, Egypt, Iran, Iraq, Lebanon, Morocco, Southern Italy (Naples), the Levant, Afghanistan, and have become a popular choice of souvenir with tourists.
+Often you will find women wearing an or other jewelry with the protection symbol as the primary focal point.
 Typically, when choosing to wear an evil eye pendant, someone is trying to protect themselves from evil spirits or bad luck.

 How to protect yourself from the evil eye with an evil eye necklace or amulet?